Not just moms

 Child and Adolescent Health

-Our maternal and child (MCH) program integrates the disciplines of Epidemiology and Health Services within the School of Public Health.
+Our maternal and child (MCH) program is a concentration of the Epidemiology discipline within the School of Public Health.
 We offer cohort-based learning, a 3:1 student-faculty ratio, and peer-to-peer mentoring.
 First year and second year students work closely with each other and faculty to develop thesis projects at a weekly MCH seminar.

 Our students come from a variety of disciplines including public health, pediatrics, obstetrics, gynecology, family medicine, dentistry, psychology, behavioral sciences, nursing, nutrition, social work, public policy and communications.
 Read more about our students.